 McDonald’s Egg McMuffin

-Breakfast is the most important meal of the day, so fans of Mickey D’s morning-menu items— especially those in the United Kingdom and Ireland, where all of the chain’s outposts were shut down for several weeks due to the pandemic—were lovin’ it when a recipe for how to make the popular Sausage and Egg McMuffin was revealed on Twitter.
+Breakfast is the most important meal of the day, so fans of Mickey D’s morning-menu items were lovin’ it when a recipe for how to make the popular Sausage and Egg McMuffin was revealed on Twitter.
 You are only six ingredients and a metal egg cooking ring away from pre-afternoon delight.
 Adding a red and yellow box with a signature smile makes the meal even happier.
 McDonald’s published a print-and-construct template on its website.
 In case you were wondering, this is why the McDonald’s logo is yellow and red.

 Dollywood’s cinnamon bread

-Dolly Parton doesn’t want her die-hards to go hungry during the pandemic, so while her Tennessee theme park remains shuttered, the queen of Nashville wants you to carbo-load from “9 to 5.”
+Dolly Parton doesn’t want her die-hards to go hungry when they aren’t at her famous theme park, so the queen of Nashville wants you to carbo-load from “9 to 5” at home.
 Among Dollywood’s attractions is a working grist mill, where guests can watch bakers assembling the self-proclaimed “slap your mama good” pull-apart cinnamon bread before enjoying it hot from the oven and slathered in icing or apple butter.
 It’s so good that they sell, on average, 350 loaves per hour.
 So, throw on your apron of many colors, turn up the Smoky Mountain songbird’s tunes, and get elbow deep in yeast, butter, flour, sugar, and cinnamon as you use this recipe to make yourself a loaf.
-Calories don’t count in quarantine, right?

 While Dollywood is tops in Tennessee, here’s the best amusement park in every other state.